separation; anxiety; safe; scary; attached; clingy; bedtime; hospital; day; care; preschool; starting; goodbye; comforter; emotion ;

 - When the child's special person is not there, the child becomes upset – often this brings the parent or carer back, and the child feels safe again.

-- If a pattern is established where the special person always comes back after small separations, the child eventually learns that the world is a safe place, and he is able to be happy when the special people aren't there.
+- If a pattern is established where the special person always comes back after small separations, the child will learn that the world is a safe place, and he is able to be happy when the special people aren't there.

 - The separations need to be very short at first, because the child does not understand that their special person will be coming back.
 It takes a long time – years – for the child to feel safe when the special person is not there.